-Details of the exchange between the Flagship Areas can be found in Annex B representation of Rail System with its constituting elements expressed in Data makes it possible to integrate Flagship Area results in a convincingly cohesive manner.
+Details of the exchange between the Flagship Areas can be found in Annex B

 Transversal topics (TTs) on digital enablers provide generic concepts and tools for the digital twins and models to be used in FA2.
 Close cooperation with the TTs will therefore be organised.